kjjudy/BIOL5153/CV.md

 **Honors College Fellowship**                                                                                   *2016- Present*

-​      *Received a competitive four-year undergraduate fellowhship from the University of Arkansas      Honors College
+​      -Received a competitive four-year undergraduate fellowhship from the University of Arkansas      Honors College